sw20-tug/ASD-Morning-4/README.md

     * Read MySQL docs and setup everything
     * Install Teamviewer for collaborative programming
     * Split into groups and create branch for each Issue.

+___25.03.2020___

+* Setting Up the Framework for every participant.
+* Setting goals for Sprint 2
+    * Issues 003 - 007
+* Organizing pair-programming Teams
+    * Teamviewer is used for this point
+* Start implementing next issues
+* Planning to introduce Unit-Tests

+* Planing resume:
+    * Creating branches per Issue